dkarthe/webjeda-blog/_posts/2016-02-02-how-to-compress-html-in-jekyll.md

 {% include adsense-inside-post.html %}
 ## How to minify Jekyll html?

 So far in my tutorials, I have never used command line interface.
-Not that I hate it but I think it's difficult for beginners to comprahend.
+Not that I hate it but I think it's difficult for beginners to comprehend.
 Likewise you can minify html using ```Grunt``` or ```Gulp``` task runners but for a beginner they might seem alien technologies.
 And when we are designing an automatic minifier that takes care of everything then why do we need a task runner?!
-Also I prefer solutions that does not invlolve plugins.
+Also I prefer solutions that does not involve plugins.

 Now to minify Jekyll blog,